logankilpatrick/wgschool/content/chapel/chapel-03-domain-parallelism.md

 writeln('count = ', count);
 ~~~

-If we have not done so, let's write a script `shared.sh` for submitting single-locale, three-processor
+If we have not done so, let's write a script `shared.sh` for submitting single-locale, two-core Chapel
-Chapel jobs:
+jobs:

 <!-- ~~~ {.bash} -->
 <!-- $ module load gcc chapel-single/1.15.0 -->